-In last week’s blog, we talked about the long history of sound healing practices in Qi Gong.
+In one of our previous blogs, we talked about the long history of sound healing practices in Qi Gong.
 Even before it became an important part of Qi Gong, humans have used a variety of sounds for processing emotions and transforming their internal energy state.

 Over time, Qi Gong masters realized that certain sounds have a healing effect, both physically and emotionally.
 Through exploration, practitioners discovered a vast variety of sound healing exercises to address specific health conditions and ailments.